Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

+\new The myelin water compartment is typically neglected due to its short $T_2$ time \cite{Mackay1994} as compared to \newe the echo times $T_E$ employed in clinical dMRI\keep.
+We emphasize that the fractions $f$ and $1-f$ are the relative {\it signal fractions}, and not the absolute \newe water \keep volume fractions, due to neglecting myelin water, as well as due to generally different $T_2$ values for the intra- and extra-neurite compartments \cite{Dortch2013,teddi}. \keep The isotropic CSF compartment has $D_{\rm CSF} \approx 3\,\units{\mu m^2/ms}$.
+Because of the ODF normalization $\int\! \d\n \, \P(\n) \equiv 1$, the CSF term can be included in the kernel or added separately to signal (\ref{S}); we choose to include it in the kernel (\ref{K}), as it makes the formulation (\ref{S}) more elegant.
+In what follows, we will describe in depth the two-compartment kernel \eq{K} with $f_{\rm CSF}\equiv 0$.

-The overarching model (\ref{S}) and (\ref{K}) includes pretty much all previously used models \cite{Kroenke2004,behrens2003,behrens2003nature,Jespersen2007,Jespersen2010,KM,wmdki,sotiropoulos2012,noddi,reisert2014mesoft,lemonade-ismrm,jelescu2016,rotinv,baydiff} (at least in the WM) as particular cases, also described in recent taxonomy studies in refs.~\cite{panagiotaki2012,ferizi2015} where some of the ``models" are actually representations, in the sense of Sec.~\ref{sec:model-represent}.
-In other words, the numerous abbreviations, corresponding to the right part of Fig.~\ref{fig:models} in Section~\ref{sec:intro}, {\it describe the same physics, and hence they are really the same model}.
+The overarching model (\ref{S}) and (\ref{K}) includes \newe nearly \keep all previously used models \cite{Kroenke2004,Jespersen2007,Jespersen2010,KM,wmdki,noddi,sotiropoulos2012,reisert2014mesoft,lemonade-ismrm,jelescu2016,rotinv,baydiff,teddi} (at least in the WM) as particular cases, also described in taxonomy studies in refs.~\cite{panagiotaki2012,ferizi2015} where some of the ``models" are actually representations, in the sense of Sec.~\ref{sec:model-represent}.
+In other words, the numerous models (and acronyms), corresponding to the right part of Fig.~\ref{fig:models} in Section~\ref{sec:intro}, {\it describe the same physics, and hence they are really the same model}.

-Because of the overall popularity and inclusiveness of the above picture, here we suggest to call the model (\ref{S})--(\ref{K}) the Standard Model (SM) \footnote{The name is suggested by somewhat amusing analogies with the Standard Model in particle physics.
-In both communities, SM represents the consensus knowledge about the subject, satisfactorily describes almost everything, has been out there for a while, and yet one really hopes that there is exciting physics beyond it --- which is far more difficult to access.
+Because of the overall popularity and inclusiveness of the above picture, here we suggest to call the model (\ref{S})--(\ref{K}) the Standard Model (SM) \footnote{The name is suggested by the tongue-in-cheek analogies with the Standard Model in particle physics.
+In both communities, SM represents the consensus knowledge about the subject, satisfactorily describes (almost) everything, has been out there for a while, and yet one really hopes that there is exciting physics beyond it --- which is far more difficult to access.
 Our community has a doubtless advantage in that investigations beyond SM are much cheaper (cf. Section \ref{sec:Dt}) than building particle accelerators.}.

+We note that a major limitation of the SM kernel (\ref{K}) is \news using the same scalar parameter values for \keep different fiber tracts passing through a voxel (noted, e.g., in refs.~\cite{Assaf2005,desantis2016mrm}), which prompted assigning different (albeit constant) fiber responses to different tracts to deconvolve the ODF \cite{Sherbondy2010,Tournier2011,Girard2017}, as an alternative.